Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Outputs.md

 ## `outputs.tf` File Structure Overview

-The `outputs.tf` file within in the caf-enterprise-scale module comprises of a different output for every resource type (e.g. `azurerm_management_group`, `azurerm_resource_group` etc.).
+The `outputs.tf` file within the caf-enterprise-scale module comprises of a different output for every resource type (e.g. `azurerm_management_group`, `azurerm_resource_group` etc.).
 Then within each output is a map of each _local name_ (instance) of the given resource type to the associated resource block. e.g.
 ```hcl
 output "azurerm_resource_group" {
   value = {